MJoergen/nexys4ddr/beta/log.md

 # 2017-12-05
 I've implemented the data path of the CPU, but it needs testing.
 I need to implement an assembler at some point.

+# 2017-12-06
+Now the data path of the CPU seems to be working.
+An alpha-version of the assembler has been made, and the instruction memory is initialized from a file (both in simulation and in synthesis).
+Next is to show the entire register file on the VGA port.